brikteknologier/chhaang/README.md

   or a stoutmeal config object. see the stoutmeal docs for more info
 - `DrPublish` (optional) - a DrPublish plugin config object. if omitted, a DrPublish plugin will not be provided.
-- `Feide` (optional) - a Feide SAML endpoint config object.
+- (deprecated) `Feide` (optional) - a Feide SAML endpoint config object.
 If omitted, no Feide SAML endpoint will be available.
+- `OpenIDEnabled` (optional) - Specify if OpenID is enabled

-* `OpenID` (optional) - an Open ID config object.
-If omitted, no Open ID endpoint will be available.
+* `OpenIDProviders`(optional) - Specify a list of Open ID providers.
+If omitted, no Open ID endpoints will be available.

 ## DrPublish configuration